 Seven of these eight holes, covering approximately 0.8 square kilometres in this "Chinchillas South" area, were used to calculate a target potential of between 100 and 160 million tonnes at grades ranging from 32 to 40 grams per tonne silver equivalent.
 (Target potential grades and quantities are conceptual in nature.
 There has been insufficient exploration to define a mineral resource, nor is it certain that further exploration will result in the target being delineated as a resource.)
 Management is pleased with the results from the exploration of these targets, many of which were blind at surface, and believes this southern area shows excellent potential for the delineation of new resources.
-Additional modeling, surface exploration throughout the rest of property, of which nearly 70% remains underexplored.
+Additional modeling, surface exploration and drilling is required to fully understand the entire area.
+Similar work will be planned for future exploration throughout the rest of property, of which nearly 70% remains underexplored.
 For full details of the target potential, and results from these holes please refer to the original news releases filed on SEDAR.